conda-forge/cis_interface-feedstock/README.md

 and provide declarative specification files that identfy the models that should be run and the inputs and outputs those models expect.
 The CiS framework uses this information to launch the models on parallel processes and orchestrate communication between them.
+NOTE:
+Following this release, the cis_interface package will be renamed to yggdrasil.
+This release and its accompanying docs will be maintained under the name cis_interface, but will not receive future updates.

 Current build status